adambard/learnxinyminutes-docs/elisp.html.markdown

 ;; The `nil' argument says: the search is not bound to a position.
 ;; The `t' argument says: silently fail when nothing is found.

-;; We use this sexp in the function below, which don't throw an error:
+;; We use this sexp in the function below, which doesn't throw an error:

 (defun hello-to-bonjour ()
     (switch-to-buffer-other-window "*test*")